Disrupt a Pork as in Competition

 - The pulled part, coming from the remaining parts which clearly have at the same time to exceed the pulling temperature and must be juicy, but very tasty and flavorful.

-- a fourth part exists, the Tubes, small meat rolls that lie right in the middle of the meat which instead will have to pull and therefore are the hardest to get.
+- a fourth part exists even if less used to be seen in competition boxes, the Tubes, small meat rolls that lie right in the middle of the meat which instead will have to pull and therefore are the hardest to get.

 If the presentation in this manner of the Boston Butt is very effective in the competition, I have never understood why it should be precluded in home cooking, where instead it tends to make a single mega-pulling of everything, to pitch in a sandwich with a little ‘Coleslaw and that’s it.
 Imagine, however, a beautiful presentation of the separate and distinct parts presented in a serving dish.
 Would not it help in making the Boston Butt a more elegant dish, well suited to refined dinners, compared to the usual Chappy vomit?